 18900 44th Ave.
 W.

 We think the City of Renton’s Henry Moses Aquatic Center is definitely worth the drive.
-With two pools, 26-foot high water slides, a lazy river, and a wave machine, it’s safe to say that the kiddos will want to stay a while after their lesson is over.
-The pool is scheduled to open on June 21, 2014 and will stay open through Labor Day.
-Lessons are offered for children ages 9 months to 12 years old and are taught in group, semi-private, or private sessions.
+With two pools, 26-foot high water slides, a lazy river and a wave machine, it’s safe to say that the kiddos will want to stay well after their lesson is over.
+The pool is scheduled to open on June 22 and will stay open through Labor Day.
+Lessons are offered for kids ages 9 months to 12 years old and are taught in group, semi-private, or private sessions.

 Henry Moses Aquatic Center